Tinnci/Control-Theory/README.md

 [中文版](README.zh-CN.md)

 This repository contains notes on Control Theory, covering both classical and modern control theory.
+Please note that the main content of the notes in the `.tex` file is in Chinese.

 ## Table of Contents